Universal Psychology Postdoctoral Directory

 Additional Comments

-Mental health services, outreach and training are conducted in a hybrid, telehealth, and in-person format.
+Mental health services, outreach and training are conducted in a hybrid (telehealth and in-person) format.

 Application Instructions

-This record was last updated on Thursday, August 1, 2024
+This record was last updated on Friday, August 22, 2025

 New Search